EL-MASTOR/bufferlist.nvim/README.md

 ### Switching to an other buffer
 press the `<line_number>` of the buffer name you want to switch to (**very simple, isn't this the easiest**)
-> when the loaded buffers are 10 or more, you have to press the numbers quickly to get to the buffer that has 2 digits in `<line_number>`.
+> when the loaded buffers are 10 or more, you have to press the numbers quickly to get to the buffer who has 2 digits in `<line_number>`.
 > For example, if you have 15 loaded buffers that are displayed in the bufferlist window, and you want to get to the buffer whose `<line_number>` is 12, you need to press 1 and quickly press 2, if you're wait after pressing 1 you will go to the buffer in `<line_number>` 1 instead

 ### Saving buffers